 Faculty Support Coordinator: Elizabeth Viloudaki – 203.436.5798

-An email notice with abstract and paper will go out in advance of each talk in the series.
-Lunch will be provided.
+An email notice with abstract and paper will be sent in advance of each talk in the series.

 Shouqiang Wang (Assistant Professor, Operations Management, University of Texas at Dallas, Naveen School of Management)

 Engineering Social Learning: Information Design of Time-Locked Sales Campaigns for Online Platforms